 |

-Today we will delve deeper into “The Ultimate Sign: Scalping!”
-First, could we ask you a bit more why you are so particular about scalping? |
+Today we will delve deeper into “The Ultimate Signal: Scalping!”.
+First, could we ask why you are so particular about scalping, Mr./Ms. O-san, a little more deeply? |

 |